Acxiom/metalus/pipeline-drivers-examples/docs/pipeline-execution-plan-example.md

 A new library (mongo connector) and a new step will be required.

 First thing is to include the new library in the pom.xml file.
-Add this entry to the dependecies section:
+Add this entry to the dependencies section:

 	<dependency>
 		<groupId>org.mongodb.spark</groupId>